• Skip to primary navigation

 • Mix the seasonings into the veggies and cook for one minute.
 Continue to stir the mixture while it’s cooking so the spices don’t burn.

-• Add the crushed tomatoes and grated Romano (or parmesan cheese) to the pan.
+• Add the crushed tomatoes and grated Romano (or Parmesan cheese) to the pan.

 collage of images sowing how to finish making recipe.